 It is planned that a selection of entries will published in a book of the same name.

 Leading: Gaynor Wingham and Miriam Storey

 Songs across a Wall

-Singer/song writers are now challenged to write and perform their songs around the WALL theme.
+Singer/song writers were challenged to write and perform their songs around the WALL theme.

 We have produced CD’s in 2016 (Aspects of Winter) and 2017 (A Plateful of Songs) of songs from our challenges , which have been an excellent opportunity for publicity for individuals and the Eltham Arts network.
-We may have to select tracks for the CD, so make your songs as original and perform it well !
+We may be able to produce a CD this time .

 Leading: Zahira al Zahira and Dave Kenningham